FabrizzioLoPresti/nextjs13-clonex-midudev/README.md

 - Protected API Routes using Route Handlers API
 - Auth in API Routes
 - Auth in Server Actions
+- POST Request for create a Post in Supabase usimg Server Actions
 - Proxied Auth in RSC's using headers() from Next.js
 - usePathater Hook for get the path of the current page and add styles using TailwindCSS